A Comprehensive Guide to Secure Conferencing:

 - Summary report.
 A summary report should be available that shows who was on the call, what location and number they joined from along with the duration they were on the call.

-- Online Call Manager.
+- Online Call Manager for monitoring and control.
 If you want to manage your own conference call, make sure your conferencing provider offers a live call manager that will allow you to see who is on the call in real-time.
-You should also be able to mute lines, kick lines off the call, start and stop recording and initiate breakout rooms.
+This can help you prevent uninvited participants from hijacking your calls, disrupting your meeting, and even collecting sensitive information.
+With this tool, you should also be able to mute lines, kick lines off the call, start and stop recording and initiate breakout rooms.

 - Encourage participants to help secure conference calls.
-Advise participants to keep all conference access details safe as well as avoid taking online conference calls using public WiFi or public phones.
+Advise and train participants to keep all conference access details safe and keep them from being posted online where anyone outside the company will be able to get a hold of it.
+As well as avoid taking online conference calls using public WiFi or public phones.

 While we can’t stop cyber attacks from happening, we can prevent them from targeting and accessing our conference calls.
 Relying on secure conference call services can go a long way rather than just settling on a cheaper, more affordable choice since most free conferencing services are just integrated with regular security protocols.
 This, in turn, can be risky especially since this deals with your company’s sensitive information.